-- Post signage at the entrance that states that no one with a fever or symptoms of COVID-19, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment.
+- Signage shall be posted at the entrance and state that no one with a fever or symptoms of COVID-19, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment.

-- Post signage to provide public health reminders regarding social distancing, gatherings, options for high risk individuals, and staying home if sick.
+- Signage posted that provides public health reminders regarding social distancing, gatherings, options for high risk individuals, and staying home if sick.

-- Use separate doors to enter and exit the establishment when possible.
+- Separate doors will be used to enter and exit the establishment.

-- Allow interior doors will remain open to limit touching of door handles.
+- All interior doors will remain open to limit touching of door handles.

-- Provide sanitizing stations throughout the building, particularly at entry and exit points.
+- Sanitizing stations are provided throughout the building, particularly at entry and exit points.

-- Suspend the choir and congregational singing as part of services.
+- Choir and congregational singing is SUSPENDED as part of services.

-- Consider discontinuing use of common items (e.g., microphones, books, hymnals, scriptural texts) that may be shared between people and are difficult to clean.
+- Use of common items (e.g., pre-printed bulletins, microphones, books, hymnals, scriptural texts) is SUSPENDED to limit sharing between people and they are difficult to clean.

 To help us comply with these guidelines, please plan on the following when you come to church: